The Cohen Bray House, also known as the Alfred

 In 1863, A. A. Cohen established the first railroad and ferry system in Alameda County.
 In 1865, he became the chief attorney for the Central Pacific Railroad, which completed the western portion of the trans-continental railroad.
 The new railroad brought its first passengers across North America in 1869, dropping them at Cohen's rail depot in nearby Alameda, where they could make a connection to San Francisco on the his ferry service.

 The Cohen Bray House offers visitors the rare opportunity to imagine Oakland's home life as it was a century ago.
 The house typifies the Stick-Eastlake architectural style common during the 1870s and '80s, but the interior of the house is its most distinguishing aspect.
 It remains appointed to this day with original furniture in the Aesthetic style inspired by Charles Eastlake, author of the influential Hints of Household Taste.
 It has remained intact for more than a century in a home still occupied by descendants of its original owners, making it one of the few surviving examples of the Aesthetic interiors popular in the U.S. and England in the late nineteenth century.
 Visitors standing in its halls, parlors and bedrooms thus see a period home with wall papers, woodwork, carpeting and wedding presents as they were for the honeymoon in 1884.

-Emma and Alfred lived at 1440 29th Avenue for the rest of their lives, and their four children were born there: Alfred, Douglas, Marion, and Edith Emelita.
+Emma and Alfred lived at 1440 29th Avenue for the rest of their lives, and their four children were born there: Alfreda, Douglas, Marion, and Edith Emelita.
 Alfred died in 1925, but Emma stayed in the house until her death in 1945.
-Edith Emelita, their youngest child, lived in the house which her mother Emma bequeathed to her as a life estate for ninety years until her death in 1988.
-Emma's great grandson still lives in the home, and three of her great-granddaughters now volunteer to keep the house alive.
+Edith Emelita, their youngest child, lived in the house for ninety years until her death in 1988.
+Emma's great grandson still lives in the home, and her great-grandchildren continue to volunteer to keep the house alive.